apache/kyuubi/docs/quick_start/quick_start_with_datagrip.md

 # 5.Getting Started With Kyuubi and DataGrip
-## 5.1 what is DataGrip
+## 5.1 What is DataGrip
-DataGrip is a multi-engine database environment released by JetBrains, supporting MySQL and PostgreSQL, Microsoft SQL Server and Oracle, Sybase, DB2, SQLite, HyperSQL, Apache Derby and H2.
+DataGrip is a multi-engine database environment released by JetBrains, supporting MySQL and PostgreSQL, Microsoft SQL Server and Oracle, Sybase, DB2, SQLite, HyperSQL, Apache Derby, and H2.

 [About DataGrip](https://www.jetbrains.com/datagrip/)
 ## 5.2 Preparation